 Answer: Students who have not shown mastery (e.g., “D” or “F”) on an assessment will work with their teacher to develop a plan to show new learning has occurred before reassessment.
 If a student does not submit the missing work by the common school deadline and the teacher has been unsuccessful in eliciting evidence of the student’s learning, the “M” will remain in the Grade Book and report a value of 50 percent at the elementary level and 0 percent at the secondary level.

 Question: Will all tests and assignments be part of the reassessment policy?

 Answer: Reassessment opportunities will be provided for summative assessments (high weighting).
 Formative (low weighting) assessments/assignments are used to inform teaching.
 Educators will establish reassessment opportunities for students who have not shown mastery of identified standards, establish a timely opportunity for reteaching and relearning, and communicate expectations to students and families.

-Question: How will late and missing assignments be marked in the Grade Book to provide accurate performance indicators?
+Question: How will missing and late assignments be marked in the Grade Book to provide accurate performance indicators?

-Answer: When a student misses a deadline, the mark of “L” will be entered into the Infinite Campus Grade Book as a placeholder while the teacher works with the student to elicit evidence of learning.
-If a student does not submit the late work by the common school deadline established by the school and the teacher has been unsuccessful in eliciting evidence of the student’s learning, the “L” is changed to an “M” in the Grade Book and the score becomes a 50 percent due to no evidence.
+Answer: When a student misses a deadline, the mark of “M” will be entered into the Infinite Campus Grade Book as a placeholder, calculated as 50 percent at the elementary level and as 0 percent at the secondary level, as the teacher works with the student to elicit evidence of learning.
+Once the missing work is submitted, the “M” is replaced with a score reflecting the student’s academic performance and the “L” late flag is added to the assignment to monitor student behavior separate from the academic grade.
+If a student does not submit the work by the common school deadline established and the teacher has been unsuccessful in eliciting evidence of the student’s learning, the “M” remains and is calculated as above.

 Grading Reform Family Brochure (PDF)